Newbury Building Society

 • ‘Share account’ is a savings account opened by one or more individuals where the money deposited is for the benefit of themselves, and they are eligible to membership of the Society (as defined in the ‘Rules’).

 3. We can change these conditions and any account type specific conditions at any time.
 A change that improves our service or is imposed by regulation may be introduced with immediate effect.
-We will tell you about the change within 30 days of it taking effect, through personal notice, a notice in branches and on our website www.newbury.co.uk.
+We will tell you about the change within 30 days of it taking effect, through personal notice (email or letter), a notice in branches and on our website www.newbury.co.uk.

 6. For fixed term accounts, we will only make a change under Condition 1.4 to: